• CRA

 Does the Cyber Resilience Act apply to software, or only hardware?

 Both.
-The CRA covers any "product with digital elements" that can connect to a device or network — including standalone software, mobile apps, firmware, and SaaS with remote data-processing components.
+The CRA covers any "product with digital elements" that can connect to a device or network, including standalone software, mobile apps, firmware, and SaaS with remote data-processing components.

-When does the CRA actually start to bite?
+When does the CRA apply?

 Reporting obligations under Article 14 apply from 11 September 2026, and the full set of obligations applies from 11 December 2027.
 Products placed on the market after that date must be compliant.